yusefmosiah/Choir.chat/docs/levels/all.md

 VERSION theory_harmonics: 6.0

+Note: This document describes the complete theoretical framework for distributed intelligence.
+The initial TestFlight implementation will focus on core functionality, with the sophisticated network mechanisms described here planned for post-funding development.

 At the core of Choir lies a profound realization: the principles governing physical phenomena—quantum mechanics, thermodynamics, and wave theory—serve as foundational models directly applicable to distributed intelligence and human collaboration.
 Built upon invariant principles of wave resonance, energy conservation, and pattern emergence, while making assumptions about quantum harmonic principles, Carnot efficiency optimization, and collective intelligence, the system achieves efficiency and resonance mirroring thermodynamic ideals.

 The quantum harmonic oscillator (QHO) formula E(n) = ℏω(n + 1/2) serves as the system's heartbeat, where E(n) represents the energy of the nth quantum level, n denotes the quantum number, ℏ indicates the reduced Planck constant, and ω represents the natural angular frequency.
 This formula finds direct implementation in thread stake pricing, where n represents quantized participation levels, ω corresponds to thread frequency (organization level), and ℏ ensures discrete engagement, creating natural quality barriers that encourage meaningful contributions.